 “We wanted to redefine what it’s like to drink a coffee by creating a layered experience.
 As you sip your beverage you’ll notice different phases of tastes, much like the disgusting layers of half-frozen ground, soggy leaves, and dead grass everyone finds so delightful this time of year.
-God damn, we are so innovative,” responded Chief Marketing Officer Sharon Rothstein.
+God damn we’re innovative,” responded Chief Marketing Officer Sharon Rothstein.

 An experience it was indeed.

-As we took our first sips of the quirky beverage, feeble tones of trodden soil tickled our taste buds.
+As the first sips of the quirky beverage were taken, feeble tones of trodden soil tickle the taste buds.
 Simply exquisite.
-About 1/3 of the way through the drink, the texture of the drink changes.
+About 1/3 of the way through the drink, the texture changes.
 Small chunks of dead leaves begin to gently flow past the tip of the tongue and stick to the roof of the mouth.
-One also begins to taste layers of gasoline-soaked grass clippings, introducing a melancholy longing for a time when the grass was green and healthy.
-By the end of the drink, the texture and taste once again change to something closely resembling twigs, dog shit, and litter.
+One also begins to taste layers of gasoline-soaked grass clippings, instilling a melancholy longing for green and healthy turf.
+By the end of the drink, the texture and flavor once again changes to something closely resembling twigs, dog shit, and litter.

-The temperature of the beverage was also different from the typical Starbucks offering.
-Rather than your usual option of hot or iced, this beverage is exclusively brewed at an inconsistently lukewarm temperature.
-One customer might get something around 68 degrees, with the next order being somewhere between 35 and 40 degrees.
+The temperature of the beverage was also different from a typical Starbucks offering.
+Rather than the usual distinction between hot or iced, this beverage is strictly brewed at an inconsistently lukewarm temperature.
+One customer might get something around 68 degrees, with the next drink being somewhere between 35 and 40 degrees.